Geequlim/NativeDialogs/README.md

 * Remove code under osx if it's not a OSX application
 * Remove code under win if it's not a Windows application

-## Dependences

-* r-lyeh's [bubble](https://github.com/r-lyeh/bubble) for message dialog on Window
-* GTK3 is required on Linux
-* Cocoa framework on Mac OSX

 ## Usage:

 ### Message Dialog